Chief Information Officer and Staff

 San Diego in July 2012.
 His responsibilities include all operational

-and strategic Information Technology functions for San Diego County,
+and strategic Information Technology (IT) functions for San Diego

 A key member of the County's executive team, Mikel works closely with the Board of Supervisors and Chief Administrative Officer Helen Robbins-Meyer to implement new management practices that stress customer service, accountability and team-work.
 In this position, he is leading the County Technology Office towards accomplishing the countywide strategic goals of improving opportunities for safe communities, sustainable environments and healthy families.

 Before being appointed as Chief Information Officer, Mr. Haas was the Deputy Chief Administrative Officer for the Community Services Group from March 2007 to July 2012.
 Mr. Haas previously held the position as the County´s Registrar of Voters, a position he also held from 1994-2001.
 He was appointed Director of the County’s Department of Animal Services in 2001, and served in that position until 2004.